-“Don’t forget to floss!” is a common term you hear, both from dentists and your mothers.
+“Don’t forget to floss!” is a common term you hear, both from family dentistry professionals and your mothers.
 But how many of you really floss?
 That is when you don’t have something stuck between your teeth.
 And why is it so important anyway?
 Of course, everyone believes that with so much emphasis set upon flossing and keeping your teeth in-betweens sparkling and clean.
 Everyone knows the reason exists…you might just not know what it is.

 However, understanding the importance of daily flossing is an important step in dental health.
 Knowing why to do something can help keep you on track, and understanding the best practices when sliding that flossy string between our pearly whites.